 The best way to break the cycle of poverty is through education.
 In Washington State, we focus on promoting successful educational outcomes for all students through a holistic approach, starting at birth and culminating in a college degree or certificate.
-We call this effort Education Pathways because we aim to support every child on the path to success—by funding quality, evidence-based programs that together enhance opportunities for low-income students and students from diverse racial and cultural backgrounds.
+We call this effort Education Pathways because we aim to support every child on the path to success.
+We strive to create opportunities for students to learn more effectively through sound policies, by aligning systems that support young people, and by supporting better practice by teachers, principals, and parents.
+We specifically focus on enhancing opportunities for low-income students and students from diverse racial and cultural backgrounds.

 - Improved transitions between preschool and elementary school, middle school and high school, and high school and college

 - Data-driven decision making in all programs that focus on student success

 - Quality instruction and leadership in early-learning programs and other educational institutions

 - Alignment among health, housing, and social service systems that serve students and families